sungnga/react-ecommerce/react-frontend/README.md

     ```
     - add an h4 header that says "Filter by categories"

-**4. Handle categories toggl in Checkbox componente**
+**4. Handle categories toggle in Checkbox component**
 - When a user checks for one or more categories in the shop page, we want to use a method that gets all the categories id, put them in an array and send it to the backend so we can get all the products based on those categories
 - In src/core/Checkbox.js file:
   - Create a state that saves the checked list
     - `const [checked, setChecked] = useState([])`
-  - When the category checkbox input field changes handleToggle() method is called that takes the category id
+  - When the category checkbox input field changes, handleToggle() method is called that takes the category id
     - `<input onChange={handleToggle(c._id)} type='checkbox' className='form-check-input' />`
   - Write a handleToggle Higher Order Function that
     - takes a category id as an argument